rangersprotocol/RangersMinerBinary/README.md

 ### Usages:

 1.Download the ranger_node in the main branch or in the latest tag.
+You can also get the binary by downloading [the latest release source code](https://github.com/rangersprotocolcode/go-rangers/releases) and compiling it.

 2.Run the shell run.sh.

 ### Runtime Environment: